xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

     kubectl -n gryffindor auth can-i '*' '*' --as-group="gryffindor-admins" --as=harry
     ```

+##### Webhooks

+- Webhooks are used to extend and customize the behavior of the Kubernetes API server.
+There are two main types of webhooks in Kubernetes:
+  - Admission Webhooks: These are used to intercept requests to the Kubernetes API server and allow you to modify or validate the requests before they are persisted in the Kubernetes cluster.
+They can be classified into two types:
+    - Mutating Admission Webhooks: These webhooks can modify the incoming request, allowing you to change the object being created, updated, or deleted before it is persisted.
+    - Validating Admission Webhooks: These webhooks validate the incoming request and can reject it based on custom logic.
+  - Audit Webhooks: These webhooks allow you to collect logs or data about API requests made to the Kubernetes API server, typically for monitoring, auditing, or compliance purposes.

 #### Authentication vs Kubeconfig

 Even when Kubernetes authenticates users via external certificates, the **kubeconfig** file is still essential because it serves as a configuration file that stores authentication and cluster access details.